on-off-states/jam-netlifycms--marymcdonnell/site/content/gallery/poppies-in-a-cornfield-2018-12-19.md

 +++
+title = "Places the poet new"
-title = "Poppies in a cornfield" description = "Detail from larger empbroidery of field  of poppies." image = "/img/uploads/poet-places.jpg"
+description = "Toppgraphy detail from larger embroidery" image = "/img/uploads/poet-places.jpg"
 +++
-Article text.
+Article text for places the poet new